 Local information sites:

-Just to the south of the holiday cottages are the Cairngorm Mountains where you can take the highest mountain railway in Scotland and explore the beautiful Caledonian pine forests.
+Just to the south of the holiday cottage are the Cairngorm Mountains where you can take the highest mountain railway in Scotland and explore the beautiful Caledonian pine forests.
 The Cairngorms, along with the close by Lecht ski centre, attract snowboarders and skiers from across Britain.
 The stunning Loch an Eilein is a walk we would recommend, the Strathspey Steam Railway is a wonderful journey where you can take afternoon tea as you travel through the Scottish countryside and catch glimpses of the winding River Spey.

 Speyside Scotland offers everything from water sports to walking, cycling to fishing, golfing to surfing.
 The holiday cottages owner is a qualified mountain bike instructor and offers guided rides or tuition around the myriad mountain bike trails or can just suggest Scottish Highland rides that will suit your style of riding.